umans-tech/issue-solver-bots/gitlab-ci/README.md

 Add or override any necessary environment variables in your project's **Settings > CI/CD > Variables**, as per the [Access Tokens and API Keys](#access-tokens-and-api-keys) section.

+> [!CAUTION]
-> ⚠️ **Caution:** If you are using self-managed runners, ensure they are configured with Docker-in-Docker support as
+> If you are using self-managed runners, ensure they are configured with Docker-in-Docker support as
 > described in the [GitLab Runner Configuration](#gitlab-runner-configuration) section.

 ## Usage